hassan-alaie/tml-tunnel-manager/README.md

 ## Support

-For license requests or support contact:
+For licensing, pricing or support contact:
 📧 **tml.softdev@gmail.com**

 Please include your **name** and **hardware fingerprint** (available in Registration window) when requesting a license.